SmileiPIC/TP-M2-GI/doc/source/exercises.rst

    waist size at propagation distance :math:`x`, :math:`x_R` is the Rayleigh length :math:`x_R = \pi w_0^2/\lambda_0`.

-   What is the theoretical Rayleigh length :math:`x_R`?
+   In our case, what is the theoretical Rayleigh length :math:`x_R`?

    **Action**: Use the script `Laser_waist_theory_vs_Smilei.py <https://github.com/SmileiPIC/TP-M2-GI/blob/main/Postprocessing_Scripts/Laser_waist_theory_vs_Smilei.py>`_
-   to compare the analytical diffraction law of the previous exercise and the your Particle-in-Cell (PIC) simulations results.
+   to compare the analytical diffraction law for :math:`w(x)` and the laser waist extracted from your Particle-in-Cell (PIC) simulations results.
    Copy the script in the simulation folder or call the script from that folder.
    The script loads the field quantities on the plane ``xy``, then loops over the iterations available in output and computes the laser pulse waist :math:`w(x)` along that plane as